Maboalenen/Wiki-Helper/README.md

-Welcome to Wiki helper interface : Blue and Read Team
+Welcome to Wiki helper interface : Blue and Red Team
 ===============================

-> We hope you find the information contained here useful **Blue & Read Team = Defence & offensive**
+> We hope you find the information contained here useful **Blue & Red Team = Defence & offensive**

 Incident Response
 ------------